The 10 Most Romantic Places in Montana! By

 Perhaps a less formal, less “rugged” and more relaxing jaunt is desired.
 Nestled equidistant from Glacier and Yellowstone National Parks, and not far from Big Sky Ski Resort, the Fairmont Hot Springs offers packages melding the outdoor lover’s dream: Powder-skiing by day, dining, relaxing and reinvigorating a relationship by night.
 Add a little chocolate, flower petals, and a flute of champagne, and flames are guaranteed.
 The “Ultimate Romance Package” includes lodging, 24-hour pool access, a decent breakfast and flowers by request.
 The ecstasy of removing one’s boots after hours of exhilarating ski-runs, sipping an après ski drink and feeling the bones and belly both begin to warm, and slinking into a steamy mineral hot spring to melt the day away: Spirits (and relationships) are sure to enliven.

 Glamping is all the rage nowadays, and in the Montana stretch of the Rocky Mountains, it’s hard to top this ranch.
-Over the property’s history, the land has see-sawed between cattle ranching and homestead, with former owners ranging from celebrities to government officials to rodeo clowns.
-But it’s recent incarnation as luxury couples’ getaway has received praise from the likes of Forbes Travel Guide and TripAdvisor, which raved about the scenery, amenities and quality of accommodations and service.
+Over the property’s history, the land has see-sawed between cattle ranching and homestead.
+But it’s recent incarnation as luxury couples’ getaway has received praise from the likes of Forbes Travel Guide and TripAdvisor, which raved about the scenery, amenities, and quality of accommodations and service.
 The expansive property boasts a fitness center, quality yoga classes and premier dining.
 For the those seeking some spark, the romantic retreats are singularly inspiring.
 The packages vary by season, but can be customized for any couple, be it activities (private chef, horseback riding, candlelit dinner excursions) or accommodations (luxury cabins, a restored, modernized barn, or the central Granite Lodge).

 Built around a ranch home circa 1882, the structure endured the ages and a closing-down before being resurrected by a third-generation Montana family.
 This gorgeously-historic hotel oozes the romantic nostalgia of the Yellowstone West, truly transporting guests to a regretfully bygone era.
 It’s the best of the modern and old-West, authentic in all the important ways—the property and the decor, from lodge pole to bed frame and sconce—and embellished where it counts: A fully-loaded spa, live music at Sac’s bar, and Pompey’s, a high-end grill, crafting continental European bistro fare with Rocky Mountain ingredients.
 There’s no more romantic a candle-lit evening than in the rose-colored representation of the era before electricity.